tclards/SlidingBlocksPuzzle/Release/ReadMe.txt

 Horizontal Block	(-) : Moves side to side
 Vertical Block		(|) : Moves up and down
-Countdown Block		(5) : Moves in all directions, but only moves the number of times displayed on its face Win Tile		(o) : Tiles to be covered in order to beat each level Wall Block		(#) : Solid blocks that cannot be moved - treat as wall boundaries for level
+Countdown Block		(5) : Moves in all directions, but only moves the number of times displayed on its face Win Tile		(o) : Cover these with Blocks!
+Wall Block		(#) : Solid Wall Blocks that cannot be moved